dobrix13/Born2BeeRoot/README.md

 a very straight forward way to setup pasword policy is to edit /etc/security/pwquality.conf file with CL text editor. sudo permissions are needed

     /etc/security/pwquality.conf
+Enforce root for password complexity
+Insert the following option in /etc/security/pwquality.conf:

+	enforce_for_root
+HINT:
+If this does not work then place enforce_for_root in /etc/pam.d/system-auth and /etc/pam.d/password-auth

     /etc/pam.d
     /etc/login.defs //password expiration dates
 ### 10: Banner: (just for fun!!!)